metapieman/uk-house-prices/README.md

 The ```name``` field is an arbitrary name to display in the plot legend.

-From this JSON file, you can generate PDF files containing per-square-metre plots as follows:
+From this JSON file, you can generate PDF files containing price per square metre plots as follows:

 ```
 make plots/per_square_metre/groupings/postcode_example.[STATISTIC]_[AGE]_[PROPERTY TYPE].pdf